Print-Friendly Version

 People of all colors were pleased.
 Hughes went on to receive both Guggenheim and Rosenwald fellowships and was nicknamed the "Poet Laureate of Harlem."
 Several years after his death from cancer in 1967, Hughes' residence in Harlem was given landmark status by the New York City Preservation Commission; in 1969, the Langston Hughes Community Library and Cultural Center opened.

 Langston Hughes has earned a place amongst the greatest poets America has ever produced.
 But more than that, Hughes has given a voice to the African-American experience.
 Like the sharp peal of a jazz trumpet, Hughes' poetry announced to the world that the streets of black America contained a culture rich and vibrant and fiercely poetic.
-This announcement was to become his life's mission, something he foretold in this little piece written long before his name became a beloved household word.
+This announcement was to become his life's mission, something he foretold in this little piece written long before he became a beloved household name.

 But someday, somebody'll